-Girls rock camp is a music camp where girls learn an instrument, form a band, write an original song, and perform a concert at a live music venue.
+Girls rock camp is a music and arts based camp where girls, trans, and gender non-conforming youth learn an instrument, form a band, write an original song, and perform a concert at a live music venue.

 Girls Rock Camp Alliance member organizations each share a desire to achieve a reality where gender and culture do not decide whether a person can play music.
-Until we reach that goal, girls rock camp is a way to provide a space for girls where they can identify as musicians.
-At girls rock camp we use methods to encourage the campers’ creativity, provide a variety of different musicians and mentors as role models, and a curriculum that is a broad introduction to the world of music.
+Until we reach that goal, rock camp is a way to provide a space for girls, trans, and gender non-conforming youth where they can identify as musicians.
+At rock camp, we use methods to encourage the campers’ creativity, provide a variety of different musicians and mentors as role models, and a curriculum that is a broad introduction to the world of music.

-Most girls rock camps begin as a summer camp.
-Some girls rock camps include year round after school and/or holiday programming, programming for interns, Ladies Rock Camp, hip hop/dj camps, overnight camps, and classes in DIY recording.
-All GRCA member camps are encouraged to develop and structure programming that is relevant to its community and culture.
+Most girls rock organizations begin as a summer camp.
+Some organizations include year round after school and/or holiday programming, programming for interns, Ladies Rock Camp, hip hop/dj camps, overnight camps, and classes in DIY recording.
+All GRCA member organizations are encouraged to develop and structure programming that is relevant to its community and culture.

-GRCA camps value diversity and strive to be as inclusive as possible.
-GRCA camps usually have a very low tuition, sliding scale and/or provide financial aid, and value female mentorship and leadership.
-Through our annual conference we exchange ideas, experiences, and best practices on how to fulfill our missions, serve a diverse community, and fight different kinds of oppression.
+GRCA organizations value diversity and strive to be as inclusive as possible.
+GRCA organizations usually have a very low tuition, sliding scale and/or provide financial aid, and value female, trans, and gender non-conforming mentorship and leadership.
+Through our annual conference, we exchange ideas, experiences, and best practices on how to fulfill our missions, serve a diverse community, and fight different forms of oppression.